SonahLab/twitch-chat-hit-counter/course-material/MODULE_3.md

 <br>

-### Exercise 2: Implement Batch Writes
+### Exercise 2: Batch Record SQL Writer
 ![](assets/module3/images/exercise3.svg)<br>

 Similar to the **'Lesson: Input/Output (IO) Operations'** section in **Module 2**, we will optimize the # of IO calls to our SQL server by reducing write IOs.<br>
 If we needed to write 1M events into our SQL table, instead of separately issuing 1,000,000 calls to SQL we will group a batch of events to make less round trip calls to the SQL server.

-Ultimately, the end result will be **idempotent**, meaning same 1M events will be stored regardless of if we called the writes to SQL individually as single events vs. or grouped in batches of events (assuming the order of events are always the same).
+Ultimately, the end result will be **idempotent**, meaning same 1M events will be stored regardless of if we called the writes to SQL individually as single events vs. or grouped in batches of events (assuming the order of events is the same).

 #